UPS® Wine Program

 UPS only accepts packages containing wine from shippers who are licensed under applicable law and who have signed and entered into a contract with UPS for the transportation of wine.

-Note: UPS provides service for other alcoholic beverages (beer and alcohol) on a contract basis only.
-For shipments containing beer or alcohol, shippers must enter into an approved UPS agreement for the transportation of beer or alcohol as applicable, must be licensed and authorized under applicable law to ship beer and alcohol, and may ship only to licensed consignees.
-UPS does not accept shipments of beer or alcohol for delivery to consumers.
-UPS accepts shipments of beer or alcohol only among and between selected states.
+Note: UPS provides service for other alcoholic beverages (beer and spirits ) on a contract basis only.
+For shipments containing beer or spirits, shippers must enter into an approved UPS agreement for the transportation of beer or spirits as applicable, must be licensed and authorized under applicable law to ship beer and spirits.
+UPS accepts shipments of beer or spirits only among and between selected states.
+For more information visit www.ups.com/beer and www.ups.com/spirits

 The ability to ship wine depends upon the nature of the shipper's license to sell wine, and the laws of the destination states.
 UPS permits the following types of wine shipments: